Sukanto54cl/ai-school-iom-2025/docs/day1.2_intro_ml/readme.md

 Following steps are typical for a machine learning project:
 1. Look at the big picture.
 2. Get the data.
+3. Create a test dataset (only for supervised techniques)
-3. Explore and visualize the data.
+4. Explore and visualize the data.
-4. Prepare the data for the machine learning algorithm.
+5. Prepare the data for the machine learning algorithm.
-5. Select a model and train it.
+6. Select a model and train it.
-6. Fine-tune your model.
+7. Fine-tune your model.
-7. Present your model and make it ready for later usage.
+8. Present your model and make it ready for later usage.

 We will go through them in the following using scikit-learn as machine learning library.